 preparation for interviews with the organization.

-and/or individual students, the employer should contact the
+- Upon receiving resumes, the employer should contact the

 process.
 The Engineering Co-op staff can assist in this process